 - Ear drainage – if you see blood or pus draining out of the ear, then it is probably an infection with a ruptured eardrum.
 DON’T WORRY!
 These almost always heal just fine, and once the eardrum ruptures the pain subsides.

-1. No cold symptoms – if your child has some of the above symptoms but does not have a cold, an ear infection is less likely, unless your child has had an ear infection in the past without a cold.
+If your child has some of the above symptoms but does not have a cold, an ear infection is less likely, unless your child has had an ear infection in the past without a cold.

-Pulls At Ears.
 Infants often pull on their ears simply to play with them.
 Ear pulling in the absence of the above signs is unlikely to signal an ear infection.

 - Tugging or digging at the ears with no cold symptoms or fever